Butler vs. Eastern Michigan: Odds, spread, over/under - November 6

 Butler vs. Eastern Michigan Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup at multiple sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup across several sportsbooks.

 |Favorite